ScrappyXII/HealthCatalyst/README.md

 ### Running the Solution

-* Clone the project
+* Clone the project from Github
+* Open the HealthCatalyst solution in Visual Studio
-* Select the HealthCatalyst Project and run that project
+* Select the HealthCatalyst project in Visual Studio
+* Build All (or Rebuild All) in Visual Studio
+* Run the project in Visual Studio

 ### Simulating Slow Searches